Projects

 Aseema Bal Shaikshanik Kendra

 As part of our commitment to support the tribal community we set up our Education Centre, now known as Aseema’s Bal Shaikshanik Kendra (ABSK).
-The last phase of construction which included the Primary and Secondary Section was inaugurated in December 2018 by the Hon’ble Minister for Education, Mr. Vinod Tawde.
 Currently, over 488 children delight in studying at ABSK in classes from Pre-Primary to Standard X. The children who attend this school are primarily children of farmers.
 They live in tribal wadis of Awalkhed, Karachi wadi, Rere wadi, Jambhul wadi, etc.

 Co-curricular activities